Garmin Fenix 8: rumours, possible tech specs, potential release date

 - Garmin Fenix 7 (January 2022)

-This shows that there has been a bit of a gap between generation six and seven.
+This shows that there has been a bit of a gap between generations six and seven.
 But the circumstances were not normal.
-The coronavirus situation in recent years, coupled with chip-shortages and energy crisis in certain Asian countries have not made things easy for wearable manufacturers.
+The coronavirus situation in recent years, coupled with chip-shortages and an energy crisis in certain Asian countries, have not made things easy for wearable manufacturers.
 We actually think the Fenix 7 was scheduled to be released in 2021 but was delayed due to the situation.

 As far as the next iteration in the series, we certainly do not anticipate such a large gap.
-The earliest Fenix 8 could potentially land is the Summer of 2023 or perhaps IFA in Berlin of that year which falls in early September.
+The earliest Fenix 8 could potentially land is the summer of 2023, or perhaps IFA in Berlin which falls in early September.
 Beyond that, the next likely good release window could be IFA in Las Vegas in January 2024.
-For now, our money is on the next generation or an interim device being launched in September of next year.
+For now, our money is on the next generation or an interim device being launched between September 2023 and January 2024.

-If you decided to skip Fenix 7 because it is way too expensive for you, prepare to be disappointed.
-This is a high-end watch after all, so Fenix 8 is likely to come in at a similar price.
-There is hope, though, as demostrated by the recent launch of the Forerunner 955.
-That one unexpectedly landed with a very budget-friendly price-line as compared to its immediate predecessor, this one was unexpectedly cheap.
+Prepare to be disappointed if you decided to skip Fenix 7 because it is far too expensive for you.
+After all, this is a high-end watch, so the Fenix 8 is likely to be priced similarly.
+There is, however, hope, as evidenced by the recent launch of the Forerunner 955.
+When compared to its immediate predecessor, this one was unexpectedly cheap.

 So what do you think?
 What would you like to see on the Fenix 8?